A Novel ES-BGK Model for Non-Polytropic Gases with Internal State Density Independent of the Temperature: Novel ES-BGK model for non-polytropic gas

 \subsection{Derivation of $\TT_{ij}$ as a function of physical quantities}

 Following the discussion in \cite{Brull-2009}, we find that the tensor $\TT_{ij}$ is related to the physical macroscopic variables.
-Considering the relaxation of the quantities $\epsK$ and $\sigma_{\langle ij\rangle}$ to an equilibrium state, each with its own unique relaxation time, we can draw a parallel with the results of the standard BGK model.
+We can draw a parallel with the results of the standard BGK model.
 Specifically, for the collisional term given by Eq.~\eqref{eq:Q-ESBGK} and Eq.~\eqref{def:G}, we require that the following six relations hold: